samheutmaker/major-a/README.md

 <a name="register"></a>
 ####/register

-The /register route is used to register new users.
+The `/register` route supports the `POST` HTTP verb and is used to register new users.
 Registration requires as email and a password.
 Data must be passed as JSON in the body of the request in an object whose key is 'authentication' like so:

 ```.json
 {